GNOME/pygobject/docs/getting_started.rst

 |windows-logo| :ref:`Windows <windows-getting-started>` |macosx-logo| :ref:`macOS <macosx-getting-started>`  |opensuse-logo| :ref:`openSUSE <opensuse-getting-started>`
 ======================================================= ==================================================== ==========================================================

-After running the example application have a look at the "`Python GTK 3 Tutorial <https://python-gtk-3-tutorial.readthedocs.io>`__" for more examples on how to create GTK apps and the "`PyGObject API Reference
+After running the example application have a look at the `PyGObject Guide
+<https://rafaelmardojai.pages.gitlab.gnome.org/pygobject-guide>`__ for tutorials on how to create GTK apps and the `GNOME Python API docs
-<https://lazka.github.io/pgi-docs>`__" for API documentation for all supported
+<https://amolenaar.pages.gitlab.gnome.org/pygobject-docs>`__ for API documentation for all supported
 libraries.
 There are also typing stubs available here `PyGObject-stubs <https://pypi.org/project/PyGObject-stubs/>`_.

 .. _windows-getting-started: